-- 15.1 The Licensing Authority will determine licensing hours based on the individual merits of each application. - 15.2 The Licensing Authority recognises that in some circumstances, flexible licensing hours for the sale of alcohol can help to ensure that the concentrations of patrons leaving premises simultaneously are avoided.
-It is acknowledged that this can help reduce the friction at late night fast food outlets, clubs, taxi ranks and bus stops, which can lead to disorder and disturbance.
-The Licensing Authority will aim by means of longer licensing hours to achieve a gradual dispersal of people leaving licensed premises. - 15.3 The Licensing Authority recommends that applicant's indicate within the operating schedule that consideration has been given to the impact the licensing hours applied for will impact on local residents and the surrounding area. - 15.4 The Licensing Authority will consider licensing shops, stores and supermarkets to sell alcohol for consumption off the premises at any time when the retail outlet is open for shopping unless there are good reasons, based on the licensing objectives, for restricting the hours.
+- 15.1 The Licensing Authority will determine licensing hours based on the individual merits of each application. - 15.2 The Licensing Authority will consider whether longer licensing hours will achieve a gradual dispersal of people leaving licensed premises and therefore promote the Licensing Objectives. - 15.3 The Licensing Authority recommends that applicant's indicate within the operating schedule that consideration has been given to the impact the licensing hours applied for will impact on local residents and the surrounding area.

+15.4 The Licensing Authority will consider licensing shops, stores and supermarkets to sell alcohol for consumption off the premises at any time when the retail outlet is open for shopping unless there are good reasons, based on the licensing objectives, for restricting the hours.
 Consideration may be given to restricting the licensing hours of individual shops in circumstances where representations received indicate that the premises is a focus of disorder and disturbance.

-16. CONDITIONS
+16. Conditions

-16.1 The Licensing Authority may, when considering the content of the Operating Schedule, select appropriate conditions from the Home Office Guidance, pool of Conditions, where it is deemed appropriate to ensure that the Operating Schedule reflects the four Licensing Objectives.

-- 16.2 Where appropriate, following receipt of Relevant Representations, the Licensing Authority, may attach conditions to the grant of a licence which seeks to regulate the behaviour of persons as they leave licensed premises. - 16.3 Where existing law already places statutory obligations on applicants the Licensing Authority will not usually impose the same or similar duties by way of condition.
+- 16.1 The Licensing Authority may, when considering the content of the Operating Schedule, select appropriate conditions from the Home Office Guidance, pool of Conditions, where it is deemed appropriate to ensure that the Operating Schedule reflects the four Licensing Objectives. - 16.2 Where appropriate, following receipt of Relevant Representations, the Licensing Authority, may attach conditions to the grant of a licence which seeks to regulate the behaviour of persons as they leave licensed premises. - 16.3 Where existing law already places statutory obligations on applicants the Licensing Authority will not usually impose the same or similar duties by way of condition.